Table of Contents

 Human resources is a broad field with many specialisations.
 But all HR officers need a robust set of hard and soft skills.

-Hard skills are technical abilities and tools learned through training or hands-on experience.
+Hard skills are technical skills and tools learned through training or hands-on experience.
 These skills are essential for processing data, streamlining recruitment systems, and tracking employee records.

 For example, as an HR officer or recruiter you’ll likely work with human resources information systems (HRIS) to accurately capture employee data.

-Here’s a list of other hard HR skills:
+Here’s a list of other hard skills for an HR CV:

 Complement your hard skills with a list of your top soft skills.
 Because HR coordinators are employee-facing, you’re expected to have strong interpersonal skills.

-Show employers that you have the interpersonal skills they need by adding examples of how you’ve used soft skills like these to your resume:
+Show employers that you have the interpersonal skills they need by adding examples of how you’ve used soft skills like these to your CV:

 • Communication skills